Anima-Core/an1-meaning-engine/README.md

 There is no early exit, no pruning, no partial forward pass, and no distillation.
 **The backbone stops after block 1.
 Nothing else runs.**

-In other words, the network’s intent sketch is already present after the first block, long before the deep stack performs any of its work.
+In other words, the network’s intent sketch is already present after the first block, long before the deep stack performs its work.

 ---

 ## What This Shows (one sentence)

-**The final intent of a frozen network is already mostly formed in the early layers, and a tiny learned decoder can reconstruct most of the model’s behavior using a 64-dimensional early activation.**
+**The final intent of a frozen network is already mostly formed in the early layers, and a tiny learned decoder can reconstruct most of the teacher’s behavior.**

 ---